eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 ## Publishing Events

-The AMQP adapter supports publishing of events to Hono's Event API.
-Events are published using only `AT_LEAST_ONCE` delivery semantics.
+The adapter supports *AT LEAST ONCE* delivery of *Event* messages only.
+A client therefore MUST set the *settled* property to `true` and the *rcv-settle-mode* property to `first` in all *transfer* frame(s) it uses for uploading events.
+All other combinations are not supported by the adapter and result in the message being rejected.

 ## Publish an Event (authenticated Device)